Houston faces flooding threat, with half a foot of rain possible into the weekend

 Rainfall looks to taper in intensity during the late afternoon and evening hours Friday before filling back in Saturday morning.
 By Saturday afternoon, more scattered thunderstorms will be the story.

-All told, the metro is looking at a broad 3 to 6 inches of rainfall, while areas farther southwest, like Victoria, could see totals as high as 6 to 10 inches.
+All told, the metro is looking at a broad three to six inches of rainfall, while areas farther southwest, like Victoria, could see totals as high as six to 10 inches.
 Rivers in the greater Houston area have plenty of capacity for additional rainfall, and the concern primarily centers on urban flash flooding.
 That comes despite dry soils.

 The city is packed with concrete, streets and highways — surfaces that are impermeable basins that prevent water from draining.